-People with disabilities must be full members of the educational community.
-For this to occur, every member of the University community must accept responsibility for being aware of and responsive to the particular needs of people with disabilities.
-The University recognizes that traditional methods, programs, and services may not accommodate the needs of some persons with disabilities.
-What persons without disabilities view as conveniences may present serious barriers for people who have disabilities.
+Oregon State University strives to be a fully inclusive education community.
+To achieve this, every member of the University community must accept responsibility for being aware of and responsive to the particular needs of others, including those with disabilities.
+The University recognizes that traditional methods, programs, and services may not accommodate the needs of some individuals.
+What non-disabled individuals view as conveniences may present serious barriers for disabled individuals.
 We must provide reasonable accommodations to ensure equal opportunity and access to all programs, activities, and services of the University.
-The policy and guidelines set forth below are not only intended to provide direction in avoiding discrimination, but to ensure that OSU operates in an inclusive way.
+The policy and guidelines set forth are not only intended to provide direction in avoiding discrimination, but to ensure that OSU operates in an inclusive way.

 Leave Site Now